-To claim any tax credits, fill out and file the appropriate form with your tax return.
-We will post a link here to the 2023 form when it becomes available.
+To claim energy efficiency home improvement tax credits, fill out and file IRS form 5695, Residential Energy Credits with your tax return.

-Please also note that you can only claim these tax credits if you owe tax.
-If you do not owe tax, you will not receive the tax credit as a refund.
 Tax credits are administered by the IRS, and the credit amounts you may receive are subject to IRS regulations.
 Therefore, we highly recommend consulting a tax professional for advice on tax preparation and your tax credit eligibility.
 For more information about the tax credit, you can also visit IRS.gov.

 What Other Equipment Qualifies for a Tax Credit?